Information Guide and Application - 2020

 All applicants applying for FTC programs will be required to undergo a criminal background check through VALIDITY.
 Failure to accurately list information may result in denial of entrance into the program.
 Students that are accepted through false or incorrect information for the background check will be terminated from the educational program.
 Students with an insufficient or questionable background check or adults attending programs located in a building with minors will be required to have fingerprints taken and sent to the FBI for review.
 Failure to have a clear background check will result in immediate dismissal from the program.

-As a part of the final steps in the selection process, Dental Assistant applicants may be required to submit to a drug screening.
+As a part of the final steps in the selection process, Surgical Technology applicants may be required to submit to a drug screening.

 THE SCHOOL DISTRICT OF JOPLIN DOES NOT DISCRIMINATE ON THE BASIS OF RACE, COLOR, RELIGION, CREED, NATIONAL ORIGIN, ANCESTRY, SEX, DISABILITY OR VETERAN STATUS, NOR WITH ANY PROVISIONS FOR THE “AMERICANS WITH DISABILITIES ACT” OF THE APPLICANT (SECTION IV).